OYanEnrique/hashtag-journey/README.md

 [Read in Portuguese](README-pt.md)
 # Hashtag Python Journey - Task Automation

-This repository gathers solutions for all classes from the Hashtag Python Journey focused on task automation with Python.
+This repository gathers solutions for all classes from the Hashtag Python Journey focused on coding with Python.

 ## Repository Description
-This project aims to document and share code developed during practical classes on Python automation, including examples of file manipulation, process automation, and integration with various tools.
-New solutions will be added as future classes are completed.
+This project aims to document and share code developed during practical classes, including examples of file manipulation, process automation, and integration with various libraries.

 ## Project Structure
 - `day1.py`: Solution for class 1